stevespo/openjscad-dual-angle/README.md

 Goto http://openjscad.org/ and drag/drop the script into the upload box.
 There are some pan/move instructions in the left pane, and you can hide the source with the little slider control.

-Enter params and hit Update.
+Enter your layout/release params and hit Update.
 That's about it.

 I have very little time invested in this, but was looking for something to do some parametric modeling.
 Perhaps somebody else will find it useful, and it may evolve over time.